All Guests Will Need To Make Reservations To Visit Six Flags Theme Parks Upon Reopening

 Parking at all Six Flags parks will also have to be paid in advance to have one less instance of up-close contact with others.

-Once Six Flags has a reopening date in place, there will be confirmation on the final details of the new guest reservation system.
+Once Six Flags has a reopening date in place, the final details of the new guest reservation system will likely be confirmed.